Slavkov u Brna: Geography

 Slavkov u Brna is located about 16 km east of Brno.
-It is situated on the border of three geomorphological regions: the northeastern part of the municipal territory lies in the Litenčice Hills, the northwestern part lies in the Dyje–Svratka Valley, and the southern part extends into the Ždánice Forest.
+It is situated on the border of three geomorphological regions: the northeastern part of the municipal territory lies in the Litenčice Hills, the northwestern part lies in the Dyje–Svratka Valley and the southern part extends into the Ždánice Forest.
 The highest point is the hill Urban at 361 m above sea level.
 The Litava River flows through the town.

 History

 At the end of the 12th century, Margrave Vladislaus III gave the area to the Teutonic Order.
-The first written mention of Slavkov is from 1237 in a deed of Wenceslaus I. It was originally a market village with a fortified stronghold and a church, located at the crossroads of trade routes.
+The first written mention of Slavkov is in a deed of King Wenceslaus I from 1237.
+It was originally a market village with a fortified stronghold and a church, located at the crossroads of trade routes.
 The Teutonic Order founded a commandery here.

 From 1396 to 1407, Slavkov was held by Jobst of Moravia.
 In 1407, it was returned to the Teutonic Order, but after the defeat of the Order in the Battle of Grunwald, Slavkov was confiscated from them in 1411.

 In the 14th century, a Jewish ghetto was established near the commandery.
 The merger of the Christian and Jewish communities created a strong economic agglomeration, which was promoted to a town by King Wenceslaus IV in 1416.
 The town was strongly fortified and had four gates.

 The town often changed owners until 1509, when the noble family of Kaunitz assumed control for more than 400 years.
 They made it the main seat of the family.

+The Battle of Austerlitz between the First French Empire and the Austrian and Russian forces took place near the town and was named after the town.
+In the historic salon of Slavkov Castle, an armistice was signed between France and Austria after the battle on 2 December 1805.

 Demographics

+Transport

+The I/50 road (part of the European route E50), which connects the D1 motorway near Brno with Uherské Hradiště and the Czech–Slovak border, passes through the town.

+Slavkov u Brna is located on the railway line Brno–Uherské Hradiště.